Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 The settlement fund will be distributed to qualifying Settlement Class Members who submit an approved claim form, after any awarded attorneys’ fees, expenses, settlement administration costs, and service awards have been deducted.
 William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and/or West USA have also agreed to implement Practice Changes and provide Cooperation.
 You can learn more about the Practices Changes and Cooperation in the Settlement Agreements, which are available on the Important Documents page.

-To receive a benefit, a Settlement Class Member must submit a claim form with information pertaining to and/or evidence of your home sale and commissions paid to the Notice and Claims Administrator.
+To receive a benefit, a Settlement Class Member must have submitted a claim form with information pertaining to and/or evidence of your home sale and commissions paid to the Notice and Claims Administrator.
 The Notice and Claims Administrator will be responsible for reviewing all claim forms and evidence of purchase to determine whether a claim is an approved claim.
 The Notice and Claims Administrator will reject any claim that is not: (a) submitted timely and in accordance with the directions on the claim form, the provisions of these Settlement Agreements, and the Preliminary Approval Order; (b) fully and truthfully completed by a Settlement Class Member or their representative with all of the information requested in the claim form; and (c) signed by the Settlement Class Member.
 Claims that cannot be confirmed by the Settlement Administrator may be subject to challenge, nonpayment, or a reduced share of the available funds.

 • The Court will hold a final Fairness Hearing on February 5, 2026 at 1:30 PM and at 2:30 PM for Gibson and Keel II, respectively, in the United States District Court for the Western District of Missouri, 400 E. 9th St., Courtroom 7B, Kansas City, Missouri 64106, to decide whether to finally approve the Settlements.
 If the Settlements are approved, there may be appeals.
 Payments to members of the Settlement Class will be made only if the Settlements are approved and after any appeals are resolved.
 This may take some time, so please be patient.

-• Upon the Court’s approval of the proposed Settlements, all members of the Settlement Class who do not exclude themselves (as well as their representatives) will release William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and West USA (and their affiliates, subsidiaries, franchisees, employees, and certain others as specified in the Settlement Agreements).
+• Upon the Court’s approval of the proposed Settlements, all members of the Settlement Class who did not exclude themselves (as well as their representatives) will release William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and West USA (and their affiliates, subsidiaries, franchisees, employees, and certain others as specified in the Settlement Agreements).

-All members of the Settlement Class who do not exclude themselves will release claims whether known or unknown that they ever had, now have, or hereafter may have and that have accrued as of the date of preliminary approval of the Settlements arising from or related to the Released Claims.
+All members of the Settlement Class who did not exclude themselves will release claims whether known or unknown that they ever had, now have, or hereafter may have and that have accrued as of the date of preliminary approval of the Settlements arising from or related to the Released Claims.
 “Released Claims” means any and all manner of claims regardless of the cause of action arising from or relating to conduct that was alleged or could have been alleged in the Actions based on any or all of the same factual predicates for the claims alleged in the Actions, including but not limited to commissions negotiated, offered, obtained, or paid to brokerages in connection with the sale of any residential home.

 The release does not extend to any individual claims that a Class Member may have against his or her own broker or agent based on a breach of contract, breach of fiduciary duty, malpractice, negligence or other tort claim, other than a claim that a Class Member paid an excessive commission or home price due to the claims at issue.